myhdl/myhdl/doc/source/manual/reference.rst

    The following argument types are supported: :class:`intbv` objects with a defined bit width, :class:`bool` objects, signals of the previous objects, and bit strings.
 All these objects have a defined bit width.

-The first argument *base* is special as it doesn't need to have a defined bit width.
+   The first argument *base* is special as it does not need to have a defined bit width.
 In addition to the previously mentioned objects, unsized :class:`intbv`, :class:`int` and :class:`long` objects are supported, as well as signals of such objects.